emqx/cloud-docs/en_US/best_practices/enhance_traceability.md

 # Enhance Message Traceability with EMQX Event Topics and TimescaleDB Integration

-The EMQX Cloud's message collection and transmission capability can fully utilize the [event topic](https://docs.emqx.com/en/enterprise/latest/data-integration/rule-sql-events-and-fields.html#mqtt-events) feature to enable comprehensive end-to-end message monitoring throughout the transmission process.
-This capability empowers users to generate detailed logs to track messages from their origin at the publisher, through the EMQX Cloud, to their destination at the subscriber.
+The EMQX Platform's message collection and transmission capability can fully utilize the [event topic](https://docs.emqx.com/en/enterprise/latest/data-integration/rule-sql-events-and-fields.html#mqtt-events) feature to enable comprehensive end-to-end message monitoring throughout the transmission process.
+This capability empowers users to generate detailed logs to track messages from their origin at the publisher, through the EMQX Platform, to their destination at the subscriber.
 The comprehensive monitoring covers various scenarios, allowing the precise detection of any message delays.
-Moreover, users can have the flexibility to effortlessly transmit critical monitoring data to an external database or message queue through the EMQX Cloud's data integration function.
+Moreover, users can have the flexibility to effortlessly transmit critical monitoring data to an external database or message queue through the EMQX Platform's data integration function.

 This guide demonstrates the setup of an end-to-end message tracing system, with a focus on using the Timescale database as an example.
-It introduces how to use the EMQX Cloud's data integration with TimescaleDB to observe the latency of MQTT messages throughout the entire transmission process, from the publishing client to the subscribing client.
+It introduces how to use the EMQX Platform's data integration with TimescaleDB to observe the latency of MQTT messages throughout the entire transmission process, from the publishing client to the subscribing client.

 ## Prerequisites